bizz84/SwiftyStoreKit/README.md

 ## Swift 2.2/2.3/3.0

-Swift 2.2 support is available on the [swift-2.2 branch](https://github.com/bizz84/SwiftyStoreKit/tree/swift-3.2) and compiles correctly on Xcode 7.3.x and Xcode 8 GM.
+Swift 2.2 support is available on the [swift-2.2 branch](https://github.com/bizz84/SwiftyStoreKit/tree/swift-3.2) and compiles correctly as of Xcode 7.3.x and Xcode 8 GM.

 Swift 2.3 support is available on the [swift-2.3 branch](https://github.com/bizz84/SwiftyStoreKit/tree/swift-2.3) and compiles correctly as of Xcode 8 GM.